This is my recommended reading list of the best relationship books based on what I have reviewed so far.

 - 7. Why Marriages Succeed or Fail

 - 3. The Woman’s Guide to How Men Think

 - 2. The Man’s Guide to Women

 - 1. Seven Principles to Make Marriage Work

-Well deserved: his researches on what makes and breaks relationships are eye opening.
+Well deserved: his research on what makes and breaks relationships is eye-opening.

 Quote: “High expectations translate into better marriages”

 In Hold Me Tight Sue Johnson debunks a few staples of couple therapy, including the importance of proper communication.